 Parent input is valued.
 Each year, a parent meeting is held where our school solicits input in the planning and implementation of school parent engagement activities.

-At our Title I annual parent meeting, we learned answers to the following questions:
+At our Title I annual parent meeting, we discuss answers to the following questions:

 Each year, our school conducts a needs assessment, reviews student performance data, and solicits input from various stakeholders in order to develop a meaningful Title I Plan.
 This plan is data-driven, evidence-based, and responsive to findings from data reviews, needs assessment findings, and stakeholder input.
 The school comprehensive Title I plan articulates how evidence-based strategies, action steps and milestones will support the goals listed below.